Bakobiibizo/OpenAI-API-Chat-APP/README.md

 ## TODO

- **Context Queue**
+-**Context Queue**
-      write context queue
-      build tokenizer
+-- ~~write context queue~~
+-  ~~build tokenizer~~
-      link prompts to tokenizer and pass token values into the context queue create functionality in context queue for ai's responses pull token values from response object
+-- link prompts to tokenizer and pass token values into the context queue -- create functionality in context queue for ai's responses -- pull token values from response object
-      pass ai response and token values into context queue **UI**
+-- pass ai response and token values into context queue
+- **UI**
-      add controls for model, engine, Temp, TopP, frequencyPenalty, presencePenalty, stop values and max tokens add viewing window for ai images
+-- add controls for model, engine, Temp, TopP, frequencyPenalty, presencePenalty, stop values and max tokens -- add viewing window for ai images
- **Tokenizer**
+- **Tokenizer**
-      build tokenizer
+-- ~~build tokenizer~~
-      link it to context queue
+-- link it to context queue
- **Multi User**
+- **Multi User**
- **Multi Room**
+- **Multi Room**
- **UI Visuals**
+- **UI Visuals**
- **Pre-Prompt Creation and Selection**
+- **Pre-Prompt Creation and Selection**
- **Inquire About Database Link Up**
+- **Inquire About Database Link Up**

 ## Long Term
- **Create NLP Model for Interface**
+- **Create NLP Model for Interface**
-      create tokenizer
+--      create tokenizer
-      collect data
+--      collect data
-      tokenize and annotate data
+--      tokenize and annotate data
-      create training neural network
+--      create training neural network
-      create full training pipeline
+--      create full training pipeline
-      train model
+--      train model
-      tune model
+--      tune model
-      deploy
+--      deploy
-      profit?
+--      profit?

 ## Collaboration

 If anyone wants to help with this project I definitely could use the assistance.
 The AI is great at helping me figure out the bits I'm missing from the knowledge base but I need the raw coding power.
 Getting it to produce accurate code in anything over a single page requires a lot of prompt engineering and for something more complex is generally not worth the time with out a more refined process(working on it).
 You can contact me at bakobiibizo@gmail.com.
 I'll have a website/blog thing up soon like to keep up to date.

 ### Original open-ai README.md